 Alexandra believes in the transformative power of art, both emotionally and mentally.
 As someone who has struggled with mental illness, she is a strong advocate for art as therapy and aims to inspire others dealing with their own hurdles in creative self-expression.

 Alexandra has a M.A. in English Literature and Film Studies and a B.A. in Education from the University of Ottawa.
-She currently works a high school English teacher at Trinity College School in Port Hope.
+She currently works a high school English teacher.